Nonlinear Dynamical Friction from the Doppler-Shifted Equilibrium Memory Kernel: Introduction

 \section{Introduction}

-The calculation of transport coefficients for systems driven far from equilibrium remains one of the most enduring challenges in statistical physics.
-Since the pioneering work of Onsager \cite{Onsager1931} and Green \cite{Green1954}, it has been understood that the dissipative properties of a system are intimately linked to its spontaneous internal fluctuations.
-While the Fluctuation-Dissipation Theorem (FDT) provides a rigorous map between these fluctuations and the linear response of a system near thermal equilibrium \cite{Callen1951, Kubo1966}, extending this relation to Non-Equilibrium Steady States (NESS) typically requires perturbative techniques or computationally expensive non-equilibrium simulations \cite{Evans2008, Zwanzig1961}.
+The calculation of nonlinear, velocity-dependent friction coefficients for driven subsystems remains one of the most enduring challenges in statistical physics.
+Since the pioneering work of Onsager \cite{Onsager1931} and Green \cite{Green1954}, it has been understood that the dissipative properties of a system are intimately linked to spontaneous internal fluctuations.
+While the Fluctuation-Dissipation Theorem (FDT) provides a rigorous map between these fluctuations and the linear response of a system near thermal equilibrium \cite{Callen1951, Kubo1966}, extending this relation to predict nonlinear dynamics for moving projectiles typically requires perturbative techniques or computationally expensive simulations \cite{Evans2008, Zwanzig1961}.
 For a driven subsystem (such as a particle dragged through a fluid, a colloid in a bath, or a defect migrating in a solid) characterizing the nonlinear response usually mandates a brute force approach.
 This involves conducting a series of separate simulations at various driving forces to map out the response curve point-by-point \cite{Peter1991, Zwicknagel1999}.